AlexandraAncaGabor/huawei-health-app-final-project/README.md

 - It appears that the application may have more undiscovered bugs based on the issues encountered during the testing process;

 - Using Jira and Zephyr presented an initial challenge, given my lack of prior experience with these tools.
 However, as I became more familiar with them, the process proved to be relatively straightforward.
 Moving forward, I am inclined to explore these tools further in my upcoming projects, as they not only facilitated this project but also resonated positively with my workflow.

+**Note: Testing was performed in 2023, and no regression tests have been conducted since.
+The application has undergone changes, so these tests may only be valid for the version at that time.*

 _✨ Guided by curiosity, committed to quality._